 Presenter: Nicole Gerami, MA, CCC-SLP

-This course will discuss the importance of narrative competence, explain narrative types, and provide a short literature review of narrative difficulties with children with autism.
-It will present a method of structured narrative teaching to help children with autism comprehend and retell fictional and personal narratives (true stories).
+This course will discuss the importance of narrative competence, explain narrative types, and provide a short literature review of narrative difficulties with autistic children.
+It will present a method of structured narrative teaching to help children comprehend and retell fictional and personal narratives (true stories).

 Course is offered for 0.2 ASHA CEUs – 2 Contact Hours.